FuelLabs/fuel-indexer/docs/src/examples/simple-native.md

 ]
 ```

-Hooray! 🎉 we've successfully created our first Fuel Indexer service that uses non-WASM execution.
+Hooray! 🎉 we've successfully created our first Fuel Indexer service that uses native Rust execution.

-<h2 id="header-concepts">Concepts</h2>
+## Concepts

-So now that we've walked through how to get up and running with this small example, in this section we'll cover some of the concepts.
+> So now that we've walked through how to get up and running with this small example, in this section we'll cover some of the concepts.

 ### Entities